landscape update

 Set against lush landscaping and a beautiful man-made waterfall, a dramatic diving rock and paving stone patio feel like they’ve come about organically.

-These Long Island, NY, clients wanted to upgrade their backyard with lots of outdoor living amenities.
-But space was at a premium.
-There wasn’t room, for example, for a pond with waterfalls.
+There wasn’t room, for example, for a pond with waterfalls like they wanted.
 Also, designing/adding a waterfall area to their new pool (something Deck and Patio is known for) would have reduced the desired patio space.

 Sheer Descent Waterfalls